Charles-McNay/Rail_Incident_Analysis/README.md

 **What I'm asking**

-* Are railroad incidents becoming more or less common?
+* Are railroads becoming more or less dangerous to us?
 * Which Class 1 railroad has the most derailments?
 More fatalities?
 * How often do hazmat cars release material in incidents?
 * Are larger trains more likely to derail?